-- 1. Discovery of new factual information that was not known or available at the time of the adjudication and the presentation of which would have affected the original outcome.
-Omission of factual information that was known and available to the appealing party is not a valid ground for an appeal; - 2.
-Material procedural error that rendered the process fundamentally unfair; - 3.
-Abuse of discretion in the issuance of a sanction, meaning that the Administrative Panel imposed a sanction that was significantly disproportionate to the offense; or - 4.
-Evidence of bias in the process. - 5.
-The right of appeal is only available to a Respondent or Complainant.
+- Discovery of new evidence, which was not reasonably available at the time of the determination regarding responsibility or dismissal was made, that could materially affect the original outcome.
+Omission of factual information that was known and available to the appealing party is not a valid ground for an appeal; - Procedural irregularity that materially affected the outcome of the matter; - Abuse of discretion in the issuance of a sanction, meaning the Administrative Hearing Panel imposed a sanction that was significantly disproportionate to the offense; or - The Title IX Coordinator, investigator(s), and/or any member of the Administrative Hearing Panel had a conflict of interest or bias for or against Complainants or Respondents generally or the individual Complainant or Respondent that affected the outcome of the matter.

+The right of appeal is available only to a Respondent or Complainant.

-Appeal Procedures
+2. Appeal Procedures

 An appeal must be made in writing and signed by the party filing the appeal.
-An appeal in which the Respondent is a faculty employee must be directed to the Vice President for Academic Affairs; an appeal in which the Respondent is a student must be directed to the Vice President for Student Success and Enrollment Management; and an appeal in which the Respondent is a staff employee must be directed to the Vice President for Finance and Operations.
-Any of these individuals may assign the appeal to a designee, so long as that person is appropriately trained and does not have a conflict of interest.
+An appeal in which the Respondent is a faculty employee must be directed to the Vice President for Academic Affairs; an appeal in which the Respondent is a student must be directed to the Vice President for Student Success and Enrollment; and an appeal in which the Respondent is a staff employee must be directed to the Vice President of Finance and Operations.
+Any of these individuals may assign the appeal to a designee, so long as that person is appropriately trained and does not have a conflict of interest or bias.

-Appeals must be made within five (5) business days of receipt of the determination or within five (5) business days of receipt of the decision regarding sanctions and/or other actions and must include the grounds for appeal and an outline of any supporting evidence.
-Appeals transmitted via e-mail will considered to be "in writing" for the purposes of this section.
+Appeals must be made within five (5) business days of receipt of the written outcome letter and must include the grounds for appeal and an outline of any supporting evidence.
+Appeals transmitted via email will considered to be "in writing" for the purposes of this section.